Sheffield Hallam University Bursary Guidelines

-- if your circumstances change during the year so that you no longer satisfy the eligibility criteria for a specific bursary (e.g. due to withdrawing/suspension from study), you will no longer be eligible and will not receive any further payment
+- If your circumstances change during the year so that you no longer satisfy the eligibility criteria for a specific bursary (due to withdrawing/suspension from study for example), you will no longer be eligible and will not receive any further payment

-- any bursaries which are scheduled to be paid in the 2017/18 academic year must be paid by the end of that academic year, i.e. 31st July 2018.
-We are unable to make any retrospective payments.
+- Any bursaries which are scheduled to be paid in the 2020/21 academic year must be paid by the end of that academic year, 31 July 2021, we are unable to make any retrospective payments

 Placement years on sandwich courses

-The University's Bursaries are not paid during any work placement year of a sandwich course, as the requirement to be paying the full fee is not met.
+The University's Bursaries are not paid during a work placement year of a sandwich course, unless otherwise stated, as the requirement to be paying the full tuition fee will not be met.